pietervdvn/MapComplete/Docs/SpecialRenderings.md

 Note that these values can be prepare with javascript in the theme by using a [calculatedTag](calculatedTags.md#calculating-tags-with-javascript)

+#### Importing a dataset into OpenStreetMap: requirements

+If you want to import a dataset, make sure that:

+1. The dataset to import has a suitable license
+2. The community has been informed of the import
+3. All other requirements of the [import guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines) have been followed

+There are also some technicalities in your theme to keep in mind:

+1. The new feature will be added and will flow through the program as any other new point as if it came from OSM.
+    This means that there should be a layer which will match the new tags and which will display it.
+2. The original feature from your geojson layer will gain the tag '_imported=yes'.
+    This should be used to change the appearance or even to hide it (eg by changing the icon size to zero)
+3. There should be a way for the theme to detect previously imported points, even after reloading.
+    A reference number to the original dataset is an excellent way to do this
+4. When importing ways, the theme creator is also responsible of avoiding overlapping ways.

+#### Disabled in unofficial themes

+The import button can be tested in an unofficial theme by adding `test=true` or `backend=osm-test` as [URL-paramter](URL_Parameters.md).
+The import button will show up then.
+If in testmode, you can read the changeset-XML directly in the web console.
+In the case that MapComplete is pointed to the testing grounds, the edit will be made on https://master.apis.dev.openstreetmap.org

 name | default | description